fuhry/linux-agent/client/docs/BUILDING.md

 # Building
 ## Install dependencies
 The `install_deps` script will install the appropriate dependancies to build the entire project.
-However, this script is only supported for Ubuntu 12.04 as that is the architecture that will be producing the release binary. `install_deps` should be easy to adapt to other systems for development purposes, and I encourage you to just look at the `install_dups` script when trying to figure out what you need for your system.
+However, this script is only supported for Ubuntu 12.04 as that is the architecture that will be producing the release binary. `install_deps` should be easy to adapt to other systems for development purposes, and I encourage you to just look at the `install_deps` script when trying to figure out what you need for your system.

 ## Checkout submodules
 This repository depends on the protocol repository.
 In the git root, run `git submodule init && git submodule update` to get the needed files.